 This course comes at the end of the student's senior course work in human services.
 Students complete a human services portfolio assignment demonstrating what they have learned in human services over the period of time while studying in this program.
 This assignment helps students to reflect on their academic course of study (both theoretical and practical) and how it applies to the professional practice of human services.
 The written portfolio provides evidence of competence and is a way for students to demonstrate readiness for graduation and work as Human Services professionals.
 In order to complete the portfolio assignment students must complete at least ten (10) hours of community service in a Human Services Agency with a Human Services professional.
 The course culminates with students giving presentations on the agency studied and written about in their portfolio.
-Other Information: Community Engagement, Prerequisite: Completion of all course work with the exception of 14 credits.
+Other Information: Community Engagement.
+Prerequisite: Completion of all Human Service core and Human Service major requirements.
+Note: This course is open only to students who are in their last semester.
+Students must also be registered for the GRAD workshop, WKSP GRAD 81.